 Test Your Camera

 Before you go out and buy an IR filter, make sure your camera is sensitive to infrared light.
-Try this simple test to see if your camera will give you good results.
+Try this simple test to see if your camera will yield good results.
 Using a TV or DVD player remote control, point it at your camera, and while you’re looking through your camera, press any button on the remote.
-If you can see a light beam emitting from the remote, this means your camera is IR sensitive.
+If you can see a light beam emitting from the remote, your camera is IR-sensitive.

 Equipment You May Already Have

-If your camera passed the sensitivity test, you’ll need a tripod that will help you take a sharply focused shot, as your exposure times will be quite long.
+If your camera passes the sensitivity test, you’ll need a tripod that will help you take a sharply focused shot, as your exposure times will be quite long.

 Because most cameras top out at a shutter speed of 30 seconds, you might need a remote shutter release.
 Set your camera to bulb mode and set your remote shutter release for the desired shutter speed.

-Modern digital cameras have infrared filters on the sensor and these filters block out the infrared information.
-If you want to shoot infrared photos with a regular digital camera, you may have to remove this filter but in turn, the camera will lose the ability to capture normal images.
-This option is not recommended but if you have a few camera bodies and you really want to get into IR photography, you can do this type of camera conversion.
+Modern digital cameras have infrared filters on the sensor, and these filters block out the infrared information.
+If you want to shoot infrared photos with a regular digital camera, you may have to remove this filter.
+Still, in turn, the camera will lose the ability to capture normal images.
+This option is not recommended, but if you have a few camera bodies and want to get into IR photography, you can do this type of camera conversion.